payola/Payola/docs/developer_guide.md

 Adapters of web browser related objects (`Window`, `History` etc.), based on the 'Browser Objects' section of the [JavaSript and HTML DOM Reference](http://www.w3schools.com/jsref/default.asp) and also on the same resources as the `s2js.adapters.html` package.

 <a name="runtime"></a>
-### Project payola/s2js/runtime
+### Package s2js.runtime

 Unlike the compiler and adapters which are used during compile time, the runtime project defines classes and object that are necessary during runtime of an s2js application.
-There are actually two kinds of runtime: the client-side runtime and the server side runtime.
+There are actually two kinds of runtime: the client-side runtime and the shared runtime, whose code can be executed both on the server side and on the client side.
 Subprojects of the runtime project correspond to this separation.

 <a name="runtime-client"></a>
 #### Package s2js.runtime.client